 Let it Rest

 Always give your meat a break.
-Once it is fresh off the grill, allow it to rest on a clean platter, tented with aluminum foil for 10 minutes prior to cutting into it.
+Once it is fresh off the grill, allow it to rest on a clean platter.
+Tenting with aluminum foil for 10 minutes prior to cutting into it is essential.
 This will allow the juices to redistribute evenly and give you a moist and delicious finished product.